The Unique Sound of the Armenian Duduk

 Duduk Sound

-The sound of duduk is often used in epic movies and movie trailers.
+The sound of Duduk is often used in epic movies and movie trailers.
 You probably heard it more than once in some of the blockbuster Hollywood movies like Gladiator, Kingdom of Heaven, and so on.
-Since the technology of software instruments significantly progressed over the past decade, capturing the sound of duduk and some other woodwind instruments, which are particularly hard to play, became possible.
-In the next tutorial, we will present to you one bank that sampled the sound of duduk in high accuracy.
+Since the technology of software instruments has significantly progressed over the past decade, capturing the sound of Duduk and some other woodwind instruments, which are particularly hard to play, has become possible.
+In the next tutorial, we will present to you one bank that sampled the sound of Duduk with high accuracy.

-To begin, we will make a new MIDI channel within our SoundBridge: DAW and load an instance of Kontakt by Native Instruments.
-For this tutorial, we will use the “Ethno World 6: Instruments” library.
+First, we will make a new MIDI channel within our SoundBridge: DAW and load an instance of Kontakt by Native Instruments.
+We will use the "Ethno World 6: Instruments" library for this tutorial.
 You can purchase it separately from the original Kontakt player.
-Among other instruments choices within the “Woodwinds and Brass” list, we will select the “Duduk” and load “Duduk KEY.”
+Among other instrument choices within the "Woodwinds and Brass" list, we will select the "Duduk" and load "Duduk KEY."

 The Interface